-In talking with MJ, Alison and many other amazing practitioners, we heard a number of common challenges.
+In talking with these and many other amazing practitioners, we heard a few common challenges.

-- Despite the large number of health coaches and nutritionists who have rich resources that will help individuals achieve better health, the public isn't sure how to find them.
+- Despite the large number of health coaches and nutritionists with rich resources for better health, being found by potential patients and clients is hard.

-- Connecting with your audience is especially tough if people don’t even know your practice exists.
+- Connecting with your audience is especially tough if people don’t even know that your practice exists.

-Having the right message and materials is key, but they must also be delivered in a clear and impactful way to connect with your future clients.
+- Having the right message and materials is key, but it's more than that.
+If they're not delivered in a clear and impactful way, you won't connect with your future clients.